-The programme is offered as a part-time course for completion in two years.
-Students will take the following path.
-In the first year, they will complete Astrophysical Concepts (7010ASTPHY) with a final assessment in January, followed by one optional module with a final assessment in May.
+The programme is offered as a full-time course for completion in one year, and a part-time course for completion in two years.
+The path through the full-time route is as follows.
+The first two core modules, Astrophysical Concepts (7010ASTPHY) and Astronomical Techniques (7013ASTPHY) are worth 30 credits each and are taken simultaneously in the first semester, with final assessments in January.
+These two modules provide knowledge and understanding to underpin the specialist modules that follow.
+The remaining 30 credit core module, Time Domain Astrophysics (7016ASTPHY) is taken in the second semester, along with an optional 30 credit module, with final assessments for both in May.
+Currently, the optional module can be either Cosmology (7014ASTPHY) or Numerical Methods in Astrophysics (7015ASTPHY).
+Finally, the Observational Astrophysics Project (7017ASTPHY), worth 60 credits, is completed over the summer, with final submission and examination of the thesis in September.
+For the part-time route, students will take the following path.
+In the first year, they will complete Astrophysical Concepts (7010ASTPHY) with a final assessment in January, followed by Time Domain Astrophysics (7016ASTPHY) with a final assessment in May.
 The summer period of the first year, June to September, will be spent on preparatory exercises for the project, but there will be no further assessment, so a total of 60 credits will be completed in the first year.
-In the second year, the second core module, Astronomical Techniques (7013ASTPHY) will be taken with a final assessment in January, followed by a second optional module with a final assessment in May.
-The Astrophysics Project (7011ASTPHY) will be completed over the second summer, with submission of the thesis and final assessment in September.
+In the second year, the final core module, Astronomical Techniques (7013ASTPHY) will be taken with a final assessment in January, followed by an optional module with a final assessment in May.
+The Observational Astrophysics Project (7017ASTPHY) will be completed over the second summer, with submission of the thesis and final assessment in September.
 Thus 120 credits will be awarded in the second year.
 There is one intake of new students in September each year.
 To obtain an MSc., students must acquire 180 level 7 credits.
-Intermediate awards are Postgraduate Certificate Astrophysics (60 level 7 credits, which must be the two 30-credit core modules, 7010ASTPHY and 7013ASTPHY) and Postgraduate Diploma Astrophysics (120 level 7 credits, which must include the two 30-credit core modules, 7010ASTPHY and 7013ASTPHY, with the remaining 60 credits being any two of the 30-credit optional modules).
+Intermediate awards are Postgraduate Certificate Astrophysics (60 level 7 credits, which must be the two 30-credit core modules, 7010ASTPHY and 7013ASTPHY) and Postgraduate Diploma Astrophysics (120 level 7 credits, which must include the three 30-credit core modules, 7010ASTPHY, 7013ASTPHY and 7016ASTPHY, plus one of the 30-credit optional modules).
 Students who achieve the full 180 credits with an average mark of 70% or above are awarded MSc. with Distinction.
-Students who achieve the full 180 credits with an average mark of 60-69% are awarded MSc, with Merit.
-Students who achieve 50-59% are awarded MSc (Pass).
-Recruitment will only be onto the full MSc pathway; no students will be recruited directly onto either the Postgraduate Certificate or the Postgraduate Diploma programmes.
+Students who achieve the full 180 credits with an average mark of 60-69% are awarded MSc. with Merit.
+Students who achieve 40-59% are awarded MSc (Pass).
+Recruitment will only be onto the MSc pathway; no students will be recruited directly onto either the Postgraduate Certificate or Postgraduate Diploma programmes.

-Programme Structure - 180 credit points Level 7 - 180 credit points Level 7 Core - 120 credit points CORE [MODULE] 7010ASTPHY Astrophysical Concepts Approved 2022.05 - 30 credit points [MODULE] 7011ASTPHY Astrophysics Project Approved 2022.02 - 60 credit points [MODULE] 7013ASTPHY Astronomical Techniques Approved 2022.03 - 30 credit points Level 7 Optional - 60 credit points OPTIONAL [MODULE] 7014ASTPHY Cosmology Approved 2022.03 - 30 credit points [MODULE] 7015ASTPHY Numerical Methods in Astrophysics Approved 2022.02 - 30 credit points [MODULE] 7016ASTPHY Time-Domain Astrophysics Approved 2022.03 - 30 credit points
+Programme Structure - 180 credit points Level 7 - 180 credit points Level 7 Core - 150 credit points CORE [MODULE] 7010ASTPHY Astrophysical Concepts Approved 2022.05 - 30 credit points [MODULE] 7013ASTPHY Astronomical Techniques Approved 2022.03 - 30 credit points [MODULE] 7016ASTPHY Time-Domain Astrophysics Approved 2022.03 - 30 credit points [MODULE] 7017ASTPHY Observational Astrophysics Project Approved 2022.01 - 60 credit points Level 7 Optional - 30 credit points OPTIONAL [MODULE] 7014ASTPHY Cosmology Approved 2022.03 - 30 credit points [MODULE] 7015ASTPHY Numerical Methods in Astrophysics Approved 2022.02 - 30 credit points